-Many people want to be wealthy because they imagine all of the things that they could buy with that money.
-Others want to be able to send their kids to college, travel the world, and retire comfortably.
+Many people want to be wealthy because they imagine all the things that they could buy with that money.
+Others would like to be able to send their kids to college, travel the world, and retire comfortably.

-Generational wealth is wealth that your family passes down from one generation to the next.
+Generational wealth is the ability to continuously create, maintain, and pass down assets from one generation to the next.
 And whether you realize it or not, you’re probably already familiar with this concept.

 Think of the wealthy families you see on TV and movies.
 The preceding generation worked hard and built the family fortune, and then passed it down to their children.
-Then the following generations continue to sustain and build on that wealth.
+Then, the following generations continue to sustain and build on that family wealth.

-Generational wealth isn’t just about making enough money to buy a nice house or fund your current lifestyle.
-It’s about setting up your children, grandchildren, and future generations for a better life.
+The concept of building generational wealth isn’t just about making enough money to buy a nice house or fund your current lifestyle.
+It’s about setting up your children, grandchildren, and generations to come for a better life.

 It also requires that you adopt a very different mindset when it comes to making and spending money.